openvinotoolkit/open_model_zoo/demos/object_detection_demo_faster_rcnn/README.md

     -h                        Print a usage message.
     -i "<path>"               Required.
 Path to a .bmp image.
     -m "<path>"               Required.
 Path to an .xml file with a trained model.
-      -l "<absolute_path>"    Required for CPU custom layers.
-Absolute path to a shared library with the kernels implementations.
-      -c "<absolute_path>"    Required for GPU custom kernels.
-Absolute path to the .xml file with the kernels descriptions.
     -d "<device>"             Optional.
 Specify the target device to infer on (the list of available devices is shown below).
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The demo will look for a suitable plugin for a specified device.
     -bbox_name "<string>"     Optional.
 The name of output box prediction layer.
 Default value is "bbox_pred" -proposal_name "<string>" Optional.
 The name of output proposal layer.
 Default value is "proposal"